-Enable safe and comfortable walking, biking and transit through land use and urban design
+Enable safe and comfortable walking, biking, and transit through land use and urban design

-West End Pedestrian Plaza (Source: Paul Krueger Flickr)
+West End Pedestrian Plaza (Source: Paul Krueger, Flickr)

 Locating people closer to their destinations and designing buildings oriented towards sustainable travel, makes walking and rolling the easiest and most convenient option for most trips.
-Allowing a greater mix of uses, including jobs and housing, close to transit increases access to the city, region and beyond.
+Allowing a greater mix of uses, including jobs and housing, close to transit increases access to the city, region, and beyond.
 With new growth, we need to carefully manage private vehicles to reduce impacts on streets and neighbourhoods.

-Reduce the need to drive and decrease carbon emissions by locating shops, services, businesses and diverse housing types in areas that can be well-served by walking, rolling, biking and transit.

-5.1.2 Design transit station areas as neighbourhood hubs that support seamless travel to and from the station with local amenities for shopping and stopping (such as grocery stores, services and public spaces).

-5.1.3 Explore locating shops, services, businesses and a range of housing types along greenways, while considering vehicle access needs (off of car-free greenways).

-Enhance connectivity through new development to provide a fine-grained walking, rolling, and biking network (e.g., considering new routes and connections through large sites).

-5.1.5 Implement policies that disincentivize driving, while planning for those who rely on vehicles to get around (e.g., shared district parking, eliminate minimum parking requirements, limiting parking supply).
+- 5.1.1 - Reduce the need to drive and decrease carbon emissions by locating shops, services, businesses, and diverse housing types in areas that can be well-served by walking, rolling, biking, and transit. - 5.1.2 Design transit station areas as neighbourhood hubs that support seamless travel to and from the station with local amenities for shopping and stopping (such as grocery stores, services, and public spaces). - 5.1.3 Explore locating shops, services, businesses, and a range of housing types along greenways, while considering vehicle access needs (off of car-free greenways). - Enhance connectivity through new development 5.1.4 to provide a fine-grained walking, rolling, and biking network (e.g., considering new routes and connections through large sites). - 5.1.5 Implement policies that disincentivize driving, while planning for those who rely on vehicles to get around (e.g., shared district parking, eliminating minimum parking requirements, limiting parking supply).

-Greenspace in other jurisdictions

-····· City boundary

-Map 11: Areas with less walkability and lower access to jobs by transit under current conditions access to jobs by transit
+Map 11: Areas with less walkability and lower access to jobs by transit under current conditions